Careers360 Logo

 GATE Mathematics Exam Pattern 2026

-The authority will release the exam pattern for GATE Maths on the official website.
+The authority has released the exam pattern for GATE Maths on the official website.
 The GATE exam pattern consists of a marking scheme, mode of exam, types of questions, and more.
 Candidates can check the GATE Maths exam pattern 2026 below.

 GATE Exam Pattern for Maths 2026